dreambitsfoundation/framework_island_task1/README.md

    ]
    ```

-2. To make a query use the API `localhost:8000/api/filter_query` *method: POST* to make a query
+2. To make a query use the API `localhost:8000/api/filter_query` *method: POST* to make a query.

+   Sample Request
    ```json
    {
       "fields": ["name", "sku", "quantity_in_stock", "supplier__name", "supplier__address"],